Associate of Science in Business Administration (ASBA)

 ASNR 387 Food Materials and Processing Operations (for Agribusiness)

-HUMA 430 Essentials of Film Acting (for BBA in Entertainment Business)
+HUMA 430 Essentials of Film Acting (for BSc in Entertainment Business)

 HUMA 416 Understanding Barriers to Learning: Education and Human Flourishing (for Business Intelligence